asquare14/Question-Generator/README.md

 # Project Title

-This project creates a web application by using Question Generation model in PyTorch.
+This project creates a web application by using a Question Generation model in PyTorch.

 ## API Reference